HI. Hello. Welcome!

 -- A bit about where I'm from:

-I grew up on a vineyard in the east hills of Santa Clara Valley in California, before it became the Silicon Valley.
+I grew up in the east hills of Santa Clara Valley in California, before it became the Silicon Valley.
 Throughout my adolescence, I danced and sang competitively and in festivals, until I found musical theater and jazz choir in high school.
-It was my escapist saving grace as my father became ill with cancer and passed away shortly thereafter.
-When I left home for college in Sonoma County, I was determined to leave performance behind me and pick up a wine business major.
-Despite my best efforts, 2.5 years later, I found myself with a resume 17 productions long and a deep desire for a change of degree.
+When I left home for college in Sonoma County, I was fairly determined to leave performance behind me and pick up a wine business major.
+Despite my best efforts, 2.5 years later, I found myself with a resume 17 productions long and a desire to change my degree.
 I received scholarships and was awarded for several of my performances and took it as a sign to continue acting.
 After graduating, I moved back home and worked and performed in community musical theater until I received a call from the Royal Central School of Speech and Drama.
 They had accepted me into the Contemporary Masters in Acting course.
 I promptly left for England and studied classical and contemporary theater intensively there.
 Finally, I moved to New York City, and have been acting here ever since.
 It has been a thrilling and extremely fulfilling ride.